 - Post a photo of you and your friends ditching the straw and tag us (@SurfriderPortland) and #DitchTheStrawPDX on social media!
 We need your help to spread the word and the message

-Email firstname.lastname@example.org if you would like to work with a Lake Oswego restaurant to become Ocean Friendly!
+Email Kenzie at firstname.lastname@example.org if you would like to work with a Lake Oswego restaurant to become Ocean Friendly!

 The Ocean Friendly Restaurants program offers restaurants an easy way to show their commitment to making sustainable choices for our ocean.
 Interested in becoming a Surfrider Ocean Friendly Restaurant Member?

-Restaurants participating must follow the first four criteria:
+Restaurants participating must follow the first five criteria: